mster/fireferret-k8s/README.md

 # FireFerret Kubernetes Example

-How much time on-cpu can you save using FireFerret alongside a Redis Sidecar?
+How much time On-CPU can you save using FireFerret alongside a Redis Sidecar?
+How does this reflect in response times?

 This example will help illustrate the power of FireFerret.

-## FireFerret
+## Background

+**FireFerret**

 FireFerret for Node.js can be found [here](https://github.com/mster/fireferret).

-## Sidecar Pattern
+**Sidecar Pattern**

 Read more about Kubernetes patterns [here](https://kubernetes.io/blog/2015/06/the-distributed-system-toolkit-patterns/).